-Eligible applicants are limited to accredited institutes of higher education, as specified by 42 USC 9660(a)(3).
+Per 42 USC 9660(a)(3), eligible applicants are limited to accredited institutes of higher education within the United States.
 Non-domestic (non-U.S.) entities, non-domestic components of U.S. organizations, and foreign components are not eligible to apply.
-Eligible institutions are encouraged to subcontract as appropriate with other organizations, such as generators of hazardous wastes, persons involved in the detection and evaluation of hazardous substances, facility owners and operators, and state or local governments.
 Only one application per institution is allowed.
+Eligible applicants are encouraged to subcontract as appropriate with other organizations to conduct portions of the research, which may include generators of hazardous wastes, persons involved in detection and treatment of hazardous substances, facility owners and operators, and state or local governments.
+Applications will be peer-reviewed through standard NIH processes, and only meritorious applications will be considered for funding.

 Analyze this opportunity instantly